shubha-katkar/Banking-App/README.md

 # Banking-App
-This is my First Project
+This is my First Project.
-Authur-Shubhangi Katkar
+Authur - Shubhangi Katkar